Spike in U.S. mortgage activity catches big banks flat footed

-(Reuters) - A surge in U.S. mortgage applications has left Bank of America Corp (BAC.N), Wells Fargo & Co (WFC.N) and other large banks scrambling to meet demand, leading to longer closing times and unhappy customers.
+Oct 18 (Reuters) - A surge in U.S. mortgage applications has left Bank of America Corp, Wells Fargo & Co and other large banks scrambling to meet demand, leading to longer closing times and unhappy customers.

 The industry has faced an unexpected swell of demand since the U.S. Federal Reserve began cutting interest rates in July, bankers and industry analysts said.
 Lenders do not have enough staff to process requests, due to years of job cuts when rates were rising, they said.